radito3/smart-surveillance-ml-analysis/README.md

 ## TODO
  - ensure all models are on the GPU if possible
- - consider compiling the models with tf.compile()
- - move anonymization and recorder packages out of this repo
- - keep the ID of the object (person) that is perceived as suspicious throughout the ML pipeline and add a red bounding box in the dashboard video feed if so OR just display a warning in the camera scene
  - write about the tracking algorithms used in YOLO
  - [variable input size for neural network](https://stats.stackexchange.com/a/138760)
  - [Comparative Analysis of OpenPose, PoseNet, and MoveNet](https://iieta.org/journals/ts/paper/10.18280/ts.390111)